Our aim is to support schools, both in London and globally, to provide outstanding and fun computing education.

 Who are we?

 Teaching London Computing is the sister site to cs4fn.
-It was originally set up by Paul Curzon, William Marsh, Peter W McOwan, Sue Sentance and Mary Webb as a partnership between Queen Mary University of London and King’s College London to provide support for teachers.
-It is now run by Paul Curzon.
+It was originally set up by Paul Curzon, William Marsh, Peter W McOwan, Sue Sentance and Mary Webb as a partnership between Queen Mary University of London and King’s College London to provide support for teachers based on research by the cross-university research team.
+It is now led by Paul Curzon.

 We were originally provided funding through the London Schools Excellence Fund and the London Schools Excellence Legacy Fund from the Mayor of London and the Department for Education (2013-2017) and we work closely with Computing At School.
 More recently cs4fn as a whole is funded by EPSRC.